But today’s mocktail recipe screams summer. This jalapeno lemon-lime drink is the ideal sipper on a hot, sunny afternoon outside.

 Summery Recipes to Serve with Jalapeno Lemon-Lime Mocktails

-In a bowl, add together the sliced jalapeños, lemon, + lime juices, mulling (crushing) everything until jalapeños are fully broke down.
-Add in the water and Agave and stir until combined.
-Set aside.
+In a bowl, add the chopped jalapeños along with the lemon and lime juices, mulling (crushing) it together until jalapeños are mostly broken down.
+Add the water and Agave and stir until combined.
+Add a pinch of sea salt for heightened flavor.
+NOTE: Add additional sweetener if needed.

 Sip and Enjoy!